Code-Institute-Submissions/second-website/README.md

 ###Design
 * Colour scheme
 	* The main colours is a soft pink.
 The other colours used are mainly grayscale.
-* Typogrophy
+* Typography
-	* The main font used Rubik, which falls back onto sans-sarif if unavailable.
+	* The main font used Rubik, which falls back onto sans-serif if unavailable.
 Share Tech Mono for the logo heading, falling back onto monospace if unavailable.
 * Imagery
 	* The website relies heavily on images.
 I used my own photography in most spaces.
 	* For the dummy projects, I have used the logo of [Praat mar Frysk](https://www.praatmarfrysk.nl/wp-content/themes/vanilla/framework/images/pmf-noimage.jpg)